Van Gogh's family in his art: Theo van Gogh

-Theo van Gogh (art dealer) was born in Groot Zundert on 1 May 1857, four years after his brother Vincent.
+Theo van Gogh was born in Groot Zundert on 1 May 1857, four years after his brother Vincent.
 He was more tender, kind and delicately built but shared his older brother's reddish fair complexion and light blue eyes.
 Theo and Vincent began writing letters to one another in 1872 and continued for 18 years, with 668 letters from Vincent to Theo, many of them with sketches.
 Theo became Vincent's key source of emotional and financial support as he pursued his artistic development.
 Theo, who managed an art gallery in Paris and was knowledgeable of trends in modern art, offered Vincent advice.
 Theo married Johanna Bonger and had a son, whom they named Vincent.
 Theo died six months after Vincent’s death on 25 January 1891.

 The Van Gogh Museum attributes a painting generally considered a self-portrait to actually be a portrayal of his brother, Theo.
 In Portrait of Theo van Gogh, (F294), the museum says that the painting was made "to experiment with color, as we can see in the effect of the yellow hat against the blue background, and the range of colors in the jacket, bow-tie and background."
 Albert J. Lubin, author of "Stranger on the Earth: A Psychological Biography of Vincent van Gogh" claims that Vincent made no portraits of his brother.

 Next to this painting is one of Vincent's self-portraits (F296), also made in 1887.